WScore/Pages/README.md

-This package provides a plain, simple, and easy to use page controller (i.e. dispatcher) for good old legacy php code, with a high hope to ease maintaining the old and painful php code.
-Yap, this is for me.
+This package provides a plain, simple, and easy to use page controller (i.e. dispatcher) for good old legacy php code, with a high hope to ease the maintenance of old and painful php code.
+Yap, this is for myself.

 ### License